If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 - Pagination (you should be using rel=prev and rel=next tags to handle these types of pages properly and make sure to check out this post from Search Engine Journal to learn more about handing pagination on your website)

-- Scrapers (a scraper site is simply a website that copies content from other websites using web scraping, avoid such things at all costs if you want to avoid duplicate content issues)
+- Scrapers (a scraper site is simply a website that copies content from other websites using web scraping, avoid such things at all costs)

 - Different language versions (if your site is a multilingual website which means if your website offers content in more than one language, make sure to use Hreflang properly)

-Try to avoid the above technical mishaps within your website and you’ll be safe from all the duplicate content issues.
+Try to avoid the above technical mishaps within your website and you’ll be safe from all the such content issues.

 2. Manually copied content: Another biggest reason could be, either you’re copy pasting others content or other websites might be copying your content and publishing it as their own.